Sean Monaghan: Monaghan vs. Johnson

-Monaghan has been working on sharpening his technique with greater emphasis on speed, head movement and combination work as opposed to merely looking to land the devastating kill shot, although he still possesses a keen ability to score knockouts.
+Monaghan had been working on sharpening his technique with greater emphasis on speed, head movement and combination work as opposed to merely looking to land the devastating kill shot, although he still possesses a keen ability to score knockouts.

 Monaghan vs. Cantrell

 Monaghan appeared on the undercard of the WBO featherweight championship fight between Orlando Salido and challenger Mikey Garcia at Madison Square Garden Theater on January 19, 2013, where he defeated Roger Cantrell by unanimous decision in an eight-round fight.

 Monaghan vs. Stanley

-On the April 13th Donaire-Rigondeaux undercard at The Radio City Music Hall Monaghan scored a first-round knockout of journeyman Dion Stanley (overhand right).
-This knockout propelled his career - convincing Top Rank Boxing's Bob Arum to sign the popular fighter.
+On the Donaire-Rigondeaux undercard on April 13, 2013 at The Radio City Music Hall, Monaghan scored a first-round knockout of journeyman Dion Stanley (overhand right).
+This knockout propelled his career, convincing Top Rank Boxing's Bob Arum to sign the popular fighter.

 Monaghan vs. Barrera

 Monaghan was defeated by Sullivan Barrera via unanimous decision in their 10-round contest on 3 November 2018.
 The scorecards were announced as 99–91, 99–91, 98–92 in favor of Barrera.